Madoff sons' estates in $23 million settlement over Ponzi scheme

 Lawyers for Picard could not immediately be reached for comment.
 Martin Flumenbaum, a lawyer for the Madoff sons' estates, did not immediately respond to requests for comment.
 Alan Levine, a lawyer for Mack, declined to comment.

-A spokeswoman for acting U.S. Attorney Joon Kim in Manhattan said Kim's office would have no comment until the settlement wins court approval.
-A hearing is scheduled for July 26.
+The office of Acting U.S. Attorney Joon Kim in Manhattan had no immediate comment.

-Richard Breeden, a former U.S. Securities and Exchange Commission chairman, oversees a separate $4 billion fund to compensate Madoff victims, including third parties.
-Payouts could begin as soon as October.
+A separate $4 billion fund overseen by former U.S. Securities and Exchange Commission Chairman Richard Breeden expects this year to begin payouts to Madoff victims, including third parties.